ortus-docs/commandbox-docs/packages/boxjson/testbox.md

 ## More...

 Our box.json template shows other placeholder properties inside the `testbox` object, but only `runner` is implemented for now.

+*In the future, the `testbox` object may be moved into a separate JSON file for organizational purposes.*